browserengineering/book/book/scheduling.md

         self.lock.release()
 ```

-This code sets `needs_raster_and_draw` to raster and draw with changed scroll
+This code calls `set_needs_raster_and_draw` to redraw the screen with
-offset, and sets `needs_animation_frame` to cause the main thread to receive
+a new scroll offset, and also sets `needs_animation_frame` to cause
-the scroll offset asynchronously in the future.
-(Even with threaded scroll,
+the main thread to receive the scroll offset asynchronously in the
+future.
+Even though the browser thread has already handled scrolling,
-it's important to synchronize the new value back to the main thread soon,
+it's still important to synchronize the new value back to the main
-since APIs like click handling depend on it.)
+thread soon because APIs like click handling depend on it.

 The scroll offset also needs to change when the user switches tabs,
 but in this case we don't know the right scroll offset yet.
 We need